 Borneo Kellybays – a tropical heaven, an exotic getaway to the water paradise, fun-filled day at the beach, a holiday retreat, and a mangrove jewel.

-Access the island in a wooden raft
+How to Access the island in a wooden raft

-Like I have mentioned previously, you will not be able to access the place on foot, hence you need to access it with a wooden raft.
+Like I have mentioned previously, you will not be able to access the place via foot, hence you need to access it with a wooden raft.
 You will be able to get on the wooden raft as long as you book a tour with the company.

 Once you are on the island, a group of staff will stand and welcome you with their local music and dance.
-That was the first taste of local culture and tradition upon our arrival on the island.
+That was the first taste of the local culture and tradition upon our arrival on the island.

-Things to do in borneo kellybays
+Things to do in borneo kellybays:

 Though small, the activities you can do here are limitless!
 There are water and dry activities to keep you occupied.
-Or just chill at the many hammocks or on the beach!
+Or just chill at the many hammocks or lay on the beach!

 1. Kayak at the mangrove swamp